ic-cubesat/javascript101/presentation.md

   }
 }
 ```
-Javascript also has do-while, for-of, try-catch, switch statements and the
+* Javascript also has do-while, for-of, try-catch, switch statements and the
 break and continue keywords behave as expected.
-There is no *block scope* in javascript (i.e. Variables defined
+* There is no *block scope* in javascript (i.e. Variables defined
 inside a while loop will be accessible throughout the function)

 ---
 # Arrays

 * Arrays in javascript are zero-indexed, do not have a fixed length and can
-contain elemtents of different types (because of dynamic typing).
+contain elements of different types (because of dynamic typing).

 ```javascript
 var myArray = ['one', 2, 3.14];